This time of year, cooked kale is easier on the digestive system—and on my low thyroid. And, by “cooked”, I mean “braised”.

 I favor lacinato kale—also known as Italian kale, Tuscan kale, Dinosaur kale and black kale—the refined cousin of the coarser, more fibrous curly kale.
 Lacinato kale is a lovely, earthy foil for the likes of bacon, pork, lamb and duck—also savory when generously drizzled with a good olive oil.

-In the winter, I like to braise this mineral-rich leafy green in my enameled cast iron Dutch oven.
+In autumn and winter, I like to braise this mineral-rich leafy green in my enameled cast iron Dutch oven.
 Braising is a gentle cooking method that calls for a small amount of liquid (I use bone broth; you can also use water), low heat and a covered pot.
 I normally do a vegetable braise, using garlic and onion as my base.
 But, after a food sensitivity test last fall revealed that I was sensitive to 100 different foods, including (sadly!) onion, I now substitute a mirepoix of minced carrots and celery for onion in all my meat and vegetable braises.
 Feel free to use 1 medium onion, finely minced, instead of the carrot-celery mirepoix.

 Braised Lacinato Kale Chiffonade